 A very central myth among this people details the origin of kingship (Nkoya: wene), which the Nkoya consider one of their most central institutions, at a par with female puberty rites, funerary rites, and courts of law.
-The foundation myth of kingship is known to a great many people and enshrined in the oral-historical collection Likota lya Bankoya which their first Christian pastor, Rev. Shimunika, compiled in the middle of the 20th century.
-Since the myth and its background have been published elsewhere46 we may immediately proceed to the definition of myth which a consideration of this one case inspires.
+The following myth is known to a great many people and enshrined in the oral-historical collection Likota lya Bankoya which their first Christian pastor, Rev. Shimunika, compiled in the middle of the 20th century: